Applying to register

 - details of your job, including address, job title and start date (or future start date if it’s a new job)

-- your employment history since leaving school
+- your employment history for the past five years

-- your bank details to setup a Direct Debit to pay your fees. (more information is on our fees page)
+- your bank details to setup a Direct Debit to pay your fees.

 - your verified qualification certificate (not required for all social work students)